cfengine/documentation/reference/promise-types/users.markdown

 on the system.
 Note that an unset password might still prevent the user from logging in.

-If the policy is **locked**, the user exists on the system, but is prevented from logging in.
+If the policy is **locked**, and the user does not exist, it is created with password authentication disabled.
+If the user account already exists its password digest is prepended with a "!", disabling password authentication.
 Note that only logins via the PAM framework are prevented.
 This includes normal console logins and SSH logins on most systems.

 If the policy is **absent**, the user does not exist on the system.
 Note that if a user previously existed, his/her files are not